frquintero/gtp-oss/README.md

 - `model <name>` - Switch between models
 - `save chat <file>` - Save conversation to a JSON file
 - `load chat <file>` - Load conversation from a JSON file
-- `load doc <file>` - Load a document as input
+- `load doc <file>` - Load a document into the prompt editor
 - `exit/quit` - Exit the application

-To send multi-line messages, either press Enter twice or use Ctrl+J. This allows you to compose longer prompts or include code blocks in your input. interface for interacting with GPT models via Groq.
+Use Enter to add new lines and Ctrl+Enter to send messages.
+When loading documents with `load doc`, the content will be loaded into the prompt editor where you can add additional text before sending with Ctrl+Enter. interface for interacting with GPT models via Groq.

 ## Features